 So, How is Marketing Automation Different From Customer Relationship Management(CRM)?

 In a nutshell, Marketing automation and CRM often work hand-in-hand, but each serves a unique purpose.
 While CRM keeps the information about your customers/prospect and their respective positions in the sales cycle, Marketing automation utilizes technology and data gathered from prospects to drive qualified leads to sales.
 Marketing automation typically feeds into CRM by using customers’ and prospects’ data to understand customers' needs at each buying stage and nurture leads and opportunities.

 Have More Questions?

 If you need further clarifications on using marketing automation to improve your marketing, we’re happy to answer them.
 Luckily, there are several marketing automation providers on the market, many of which are affordable.
-If in doubt, do not hesitate to reach out to us at The Mission HR.
+If in doubt, do not hesitate to reach out to us at The Mission.

-At Mission HR, we use our profound market insights and expert guidance to help you improve your marketing results and business productivity.
-We are experts at assisting businesses to implement the best growth strategies successfully.
-As leading partners in the PEO, HR, payroll, and benefits outsourcing marketplace, we also provide result-oriented services for small and medium-sized organizations and government contractors.
+At Mission, we use our profound market insights and expert guidance to help you improve your marketing results and business productivity.
+As leading partners in the B2B lead generation and marketing space, we have just what you need to grow your business quickly and efficiently.